in

 Popcorn is a whole-grain snack that promotes weight loss and this may aid in reducing blood sugar levels and helping with the management of type 2 diabetes.

 Sweet potatoes contain plenty of minerals, vitamins, and antioxidants making them a healthy and diabetes-friendly option.
-There are many ways you can eat sweet potatoes as a snack.

 • You can boil sweet potatoes and mash them, and add a teaspoon of lime on top for a savory taste